-SLU-Madrid recommends that all first-year students live together for a full academic year in one residence hall located within walking distance of campus.
-This recommendation contributes to building SLU-Madrid's unique and diverse community.
-We also have host families available for first-year students who prefer living in a homestay than in a dorm.
-SLU-Madrid does not have a housing requirement for first-year students.
-For more information about housing options for first-year students, visit the "First-Year Housing" link in the menu on this page.
+SLU-Madrid recommends that all first-year students live together for a full academic year in a residence hall called El Faro, which is located within walking distance of campus.
+This contributes to building SLU-Madrid's unique and diverse community as it helps with socialization and integration.
+However, we also have host families available for first-year students who prefer living in a homestay rather than in a dorm setting.
+SLU-Madrid does not have a housing requirement for first-year students, these are recommendations.

-Transfer students, sophomores, juniors and seniors do not have a housing requirement, nor do most study abroad students, unless required by their home institution.
-Study abroad students must confirm their housing options with their home institution study abroad advisors prior to applying to SLU-Madrid's host family system or arranging for other accommodations.
-For more information about housing options for sophomores, juniors and senior, visit the "Housing for Study Abroad and Upperclassmen" link in the menu on this page.
+Transfer students, sophomores, juniors and seniors do not have a housing requirement either, nor do most study abroad students, unless required by their home institution.
+Study abroad students must confirm their housing options with their home institution's study abroad advisors prior to applying to SLU-Madrid's host family system or arranging for other accommodations.

-SLU-Madrid Housing Coordinators are committed to honoring the dignity of all people and will attempt to find every student a housing option that aligns with their self-identity.
+SLU-Madrid housing coordinators are committed to respecting and honoring the dignity of all people, and will attempt to find every student a housing option that aligns with their needs.

-If you identify as transgender, gender nonconforming or gender diverse and would like to discuss your housing options, please contact one of the following staff members:
+If you identify as transgender, gender nonconforming or gender-diverse, and would like to discuss your housing options, please contact our housing coordinator:

 It's important for you to inquire about your housing options as early in the process as possible, while the widest range of options is available.
 This is a confidential process.
 If you indicate your gender identity to our housing coordinators, you will be contacted directly and privately to discuss housing options.